EmPlatts/FRB_121102_meerkat/README.md

  After which, run `find_opt_dm.py`.
 Read code and adjust parameters as needed.

  ### Please Note:
  Unfortunately, this code is not a plug-and-play.
 You will need to find the sensitivity parameters c1 and c2 that suit your pulses.
-In general, ACFs that have a more clear flattening point have c1=2 and c2=0.5 (first image), and ACFs with a less clear flattening point have higher values (e.g. for my sample of pulses, c1=4 and c2=4; second image).
+In general, ACFs that have a more clear flattening point have c1=2 and c2=0.5 (first image), and ACFs with a less clear flattening point have higher values (e.g. for our sample of pulses, c1=4 and c2=4; second image).

  <img src="https://github.com/EmPlatts/FRB_121102_meerkat/blob/main/img/ACF_example.png" width="500">  <img src="https://github.com/EmPlatts/FRB_121102_meerkat/blob/main/img/ACF_compare.png" width="500">